 Award of the Contract, if made, will be made to the responsible and qualified Proposer whose submittals generate the highest Weighted Criteria Score.
-To determine the Weighted Criteria Score, the Proposer's Total Cost to Complete will have a weight of 70, the Proposer's Technical Score will have a weight of 20 and the Proposer's Quality Credit Score will have a weight of 10 for a Total Weight of 100.
+To determine the Weighted Criteria Score, the Proposer's Total Cost to Complete will have a weight of 60, the Proposer's Technical Score will have a weight of 20 and the Proposer's Quality Credit Score will have a weight of 20 for a Total Weight of 100.

-The Proposer submitting the lowest Total Cost to Complete will be awarded the maximum number of points, 70.
-The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the next-lowest Total Cost to Complete; and (b) 70 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
-The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 70 points (i.e., the points awarded for the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 70 points (i.e., the points awarded for the lowest Total Cost to Complete, with such product rounded to the nearest one hundredth of a point.
+The Proposer submitting the lowest Total Cost to Complete will be awarded the maximum number of points, 60.
+The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the next-lowest Total Cost to Complete; and (b) 60 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
+The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 60 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.